Multiscale Sub-grid Correction Method for Time-Harmonic High-Frequency Elastodynamics with Wavenumber Explicit Bounds: Elastodynamic Equation in the Frequency Domain

 We now are in a position to derive the so-called inf-sup condition also derived in the same way as \cite{BrownGallistlPeterseim,Esterhazy}.
-The proof will make use of the unique solvability in the case of constant material coefficients, see the discussion at the end of the foregoing subsection.
+The proof will make use of the unique solvability in the case of constant material coefficients, see the discussion at the end of \S\ref{ss:governing}.

-\begin{theorem} Let $\dmn\subset\,\mathbb{R}^3$ be a bounded Lipschitz domain.
-Then there exists a $C>0$ independent of $k$, such that for the variational form $\Phi$ in \eqref{varformequation}, satisfies
+\begin{theorem} Let $\dmn\subset\,\mathbb{R}^3$ be a bounded open, connected Lipschitz domain.
+Then there exists a $C>0$ independent of $k$, such that the variational form $\Phi$ in \eqref{varformequation}, satisfies